African Development Bank chief criticizes opaque loans tied to Africa's natural resources

-Lagos, NIGERIA (AP) — The head of the African Development Bank is calling for an end to loans given in exchange for the continent's rich supplies of oil or critical minerals used in smartphones and electric car batteries, deals that have helped China gain control over mineral mining in places like Congo and have left some African countries in financial crisis.
+LAGOS, Nigeria (AP) — The head of the African Development Bank is calling for an end to loans given in exchange for the continent's rich supplies of oil or critical minerals used in smartphones and electric car batteries.

 “They are just bad, first and foremost, because you can’t price the assets properly,” Akinwumi Adesina said in an interview with The Associated Press in Lagos, Nigeria, last week.
 “If you have minerals or oil under the ground, how do you come up with a price for a long-term contract?
 It’s a challenge.”

-Note: This story was first published on March 13, 2024.
-It was updated on March 15, 2024 to make clear that while Akinwumi Adesina, the head of the African Development Bank, is calling for an end to loans given in exchange for the continent’s rich supplies of oil or critical minerals, he did not single out any particular country that funds such loans.